scikit-fmm/scikit-fmm/doc/index.rst

  >>> d = skfmm.distance(phi, dx=1e-2)

-:py:mod:`scikit-fmm` can also calculate travel times from an interface given an array containing the interface propogation speed at each point.
+:py:obj:`scikit-fmm` can also calculate travel times from an interface given an array containing the interface propogation speed at each point.
 Using the same initial interface position as above we set the interface propagation speed to be 1.5 times greater in the upper half